kastaniotis/Sups/Sups/README.md

 ## Battery Level monitoring

 You can use the --monitoring argument to enable monitoring of the battery level.
-The application will shutdown the local machine if it is below the predefined threshold.
+The application will shutdown the local machine if the level is below the predefined threshold.
 The default is 50% which is the minimum safe level for Lead Acid batteries.

 If you want to define your own threshold, you can define it using the argument --threshold and passing it the new percentage